Dušan Bajatović: Early life and private career

 Bajatović was born in Ravno Selo, Vrbas, Vojvodina, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He has a degree in electrical engineering with a major in systems management and a degree in economics with a major in agro-economics.

 In 2003, Bajatović purchased TV Most in Novi Sad from the Socialist Party for three million dollars (which he acknowledged was on loan).
 He was awarded a regional broadcasting permit in 2007, even as many other stations with a similar ideological perspective were being shut down.

-Sometimes criticized by rivals for his perceived level of wealth, Bajatović once remarked, "I am a Socialist, but I do not want to be a social case."
+Sometimes criticised by rivals for his perceived level of wealth, Bajatović once remarked, "I am a Socialist, but I do not want to be a social case."
 On another occasion, he said, "I have no doubt that I am one of the most strongly attacked and criticized figures in the country, who is believed to be immensely rich.
 Sometimes I am accused of being overbearing because I am opinionated and do not flinch from expressing my views.
 I have no problem with all the criticism nor the harsh accusations in some media against me.
 I have no problem with my big mouth either."

 Early political career

-A member of the Youth Council of Serbia before the breakup of Yugoslavia, Bajatović was a founding member of the Socialist Party of Serbia in 1990.
+A member of the Youth Council of Serbia before the break-up of Yugoslavia, Bajatović was a founding member of the Socialist Party of Serbia in 1990.
 During the period of Slobodan Milošević's rule, he was known for maintaining good relations with the independent, anti-Milošević media and for being able to express his party's views on difficult questions.
 In the late 1990s, he served on the executive of the Socialist Party's provincial committee in Vojvodina and was a spokesperson for the party's city council group in Novi Sad.
-In June 1999, in the midst of the NATO bombing of Yugoslavia, he announced a humanitarian aid package organized by the party destined for Priština.
+In June 1999, in the midst of the NATO bombing of Yugoslavia, he announced a humanitarian aid package organised by the party destined for Priština.